Skip to main content

 Whether it’s lakeside picnicking, long-weekend camping, or day-hiking, B.C.’s outdoor spaces offer fun experiences for the whole family.
 At BC Parks, our job is to keep these spaces beautiful and safe, for everyone to enjoy.

 Of course, we cannot do it without your help.
-That’s why we ask all visitors to stay safe and help us protect the natural splendour and cultural values of these extraordinary places.
+That’s why we ask all visitors to practice safe and responsible recreation.
+Together, we can protect the natural splendour and respect the cultural values of these extraordinary places.

 Every park has its own potential dangers, as well as its environmental and cultural sensitivities.
 Even if you’re just visiting for a day or camping one night, put safety first and be considerate of others.

-This page provides safety and responsible-recreation information primarily aimed at day-hikers and frontcountry campers.
-For guidance on visiting backcountry areas, see the backcountry guide page.
+This page provides safety and responsible recreation guidance primarily aimed at day-hikers and frontcountry campers.
+For information on visiting backcountry and wilderness areas, see our backcountry guide.

 The Camper’s Code